Setadokalo/Extended-Shader-Plugin/README.md

 ## One more thing

-This project is more of a proof of concept.
-While it _could_ be used in production, only light testing has been done in exported projects, and I can't guarantee it will be very stable.
+This project is still in beta.
+While it _could_ be used in production, only light testing has been done in exported projects, and I can't guarantee it will be stable.
 I'm using it for my projects, so I'll probably be idly maintaining it until Godot gets shader preprocessing built-in.
 I also will take pull requests.

 ## External Assets